offers meditation, empowerment classes,and treatment.

 I returned back to my bungalow.

-After a long day, including a candlelight dinner at Dr Suryani's house with her family
+After a long day, including a candlelight dinner at Dr Suryani's house with her family and also meeting her new grandson (dressed in pink?), I was driven back that evening

 to my bungalow.
 There I peeled off my sticky clothes, took a well deserved shower